syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ## Creating a Data Access Layer

 The application is now configured to connect with the Library database using Entity Framework.
 Now, it’s time to consume data from the Library database.
-To do so, we need an interface to fetch data from DbContext to the Blazor application.
+To do so, you need an interface to fetch data from DbContext to the Blazor application.

 To create an interface, right-click on the Models folder and create an interface called **ILibraryService.cs**  like below.